oguzuzn-dev/guard/README.md

 ** Project is under the development **

 ## Licence
--CC0 licence - see licence file.
+-CC0 licence - look licence file for details.